Domusgpt/vib34d-choreography-engine/ADVANCED_REACTIVITY.md

 - Mid accumulator (balanced decay)
 - High accumulator (fast decay for crisp highs)
 - Energy accumulator (overall loudness tracking)

 ---

+### 7. **Hypercolor Palette Engine**
+Colour is now orchestrated by a dedicated Hypercolor Palette Engine that feeds every visualizer:

+- **Curated palette families** – Pastel kawaii, neon rave, deep space bloom, aurora dreams, and cosmic sorbet blends are resampled in CIE L\*a\*b\* space for velvety transitions even during wild jumps.
+- **Audio-triggered swaps** – Downbeat spikes and transient bursts can pull in fresh palettes when the energy and chaos envelopes align, keeping long sets from feeling static.
+- **Pointer + gesture routing** – Pointer orbit and distance modulate the palette sampler so live gestures bend hue ribbons, shimmer layers, and morph factors together.
+- **Shadow-aware shading** – Each palette ships with a depth tone allowing shaders to mix primary, secondary, accent, and shadow channels for cinematic contrast.

+The control bus exposes the palette state so Quantum, Holographic, and Polychora canvases stay colour-synced while still expressing their own dynamics.

+---